SATS

 If you’re the parent or carer of a child in primary school, you’ll definitely have heard of SATs, whether it’s parent talk in the playground or parents’ evening with teachers.

-So what are SATs in year 6?
-SATs (Standard Assessment Tests) are designed to evaluate your child’s progress throughout years 3-6 and to compare how your child achieves against other children of their age.
-For example, Ofsted look at SATs results.
+So what are SATs?
+SATs (Standard Assessment Tests) are designed to evaluate your child’s progress and compare how your child achieves against other children of their age.
+Ofsted look at SATs results as an indication of how well our school is doing.

 Who takes SATs?

-In year 6, the SATs become more formal – they’re taken in a formal setting within a time limit.
-There are tests in maths and English.
+In year 6, the SATs are more formal – they’re taken in a formal setting within a time limit.
+The children are tested in maths, English and SPaG (spelling, punctuation and grammar).

 Information about Year 6 SATs: Maths